 Obsidian was founded in 2020 by Shida Li and Erica Xu, two developers who became frustrated with note-taking apps that held your data captive in the cloud.
 Their philosophy?
 Your notes are yours.
 Period.
 That’s why Obsidian stores everything locally as simple Markdown files.

 What started as a niche tool for knowledge workers and researchers has grown into one of the most beloved note-taking apps.
-With a 4.8 rating and a hugely active community.
-The company has deliberately stayed small and bootstrapped – no investors pressuring to monetize users.
+With a rating of 4.8 and a hugely active community.
+The company has deliberately remained small and bootstrapped – no investors putting pressure to monetize users.

-In 2025, they made a striking choice: the commercial license became free.
-You can now simply use Obsidian for your work without paying.
-They make their money with optional services like Sync and Publish.
+In 2025, they made a notable choice: the commercial license became free.
+You can now just use Obsidian for your work without paying.
+They earn their money with optional services like Sync and Publish.
 That says a lot about their confidence in the product.

 Who is Obsidian actually for?